HariSekhon/Knowledge-Base/travel.md

 This was the worst wifi experience I ever remember, even worse than Istanbul and Tbilisi.

+The wifi was so terrible that after an hour of struggling to use it I ended up paying €6 for the _"High Speed Internet"_, which was slightly less rubbish.

 #### Istanbul

 Istanbul is one big tourist trap.